YashKarthik/OSINT_recon/README.md

 # Python script to look for a user on the internet.
 #### It checks for the user on instagram, facebook and github when given the user's name.
 #### Usage:
-Just run it through your IDE, it'll ask for the username and rest is automated.
+Just run it through your IDE, it'll ask for the user's name and rest is automated.

 ![alt text](https://github.com/YashKarthik/OSINT_recon/blob/master/OSINTscrshot.png)